-In summary, the main advantages of operating through a representative office are :
+In summary, the main advantages of operating through a representative office are:

-- a) no corporate income tax or local income taxes are due by the representative office after its registration, since it does not constitute a permanent establishment; - b) the establishment of an Italian representative office has no VAT impact since it is not subject to VAT and is not required to register for VAT; - c) a representative office is not required to keep accounting books and records nor to produce financial statements; and - d) a representative office is not required to file annual corporate financial statements.
+- a) no corporate income tax or local income taxes are due by the representative office after its registration, since it does not constitute a permanent establishment; - b) the establishment of an Italian representative office has no VAT impact since it is not subject to VAT and is not required to register for VAT; - a representative office is not required to keep accounting books and records nor to produce financial statements; and - d) a representative office is not required to file annual corporate financial statements.

-A top-quality firm with extensive depth and breadth of services However, there are disadvantages associated with a representative office:
+"A top-quality firm with extensive depth and breadth of services."

+ILO Client Choice Award - Best law firm in Italy However, there are disadvantages associated with a representative office: